Is it worth your time to drop by Cactus Point in Cameron Highlands? Absolutely, if you’re keen on increasing your succulent or flower collection.

 Because of its location, it’s a convenient stop between other attractions.

-And they have a visitors car park too.
+And they have a visitor car park too.
 Which does not have applicable parking fees.

 The place is both a tourist attraction and a gardening supply shop.

-It is completely free to wander into Cactus Point Cameron Highlands and browse through their collection of cacti and other plants.
+It is completely free to wander into this nursery and browse through their collection of cacti and other plants.

 PS: There is a modest strawberry section too.
 It is at the far right of the shop and close to the toilets at the back.

-There are so many different species of cacti at Cactus Point Cameron Highlands.
+There are so many different species of cacti to see.
 And in between rows of young cacti are more mature cacti.
 Some are nearing the ceiling.

 The large rounds ones at the back are for sale too.
 Although the price tags are just as hefty as the cacti themselves.